 Georgetown University's Global Futures Initiative is a university-wide exploration of pressing global issues through teaching, research, and dialogue with world leaders in the public sector, business, and civil society.
 Over the course of 2015 and 2016 the Initiative is inviting faculty and students to address four issues critical to the future of humanity: development, governance, security, and the environment.

 Georgetown Energy Prize

-The Georgetown University Energy Prize (GUEP) is a $5 million prize designed to tap the imagination, creativity and spirit of competition among communities across the country to develop innovative solutions for energy efficiency.
+The Georgetown University Energy Prize (GUEP) is designed to tap the imagination, creativity and spirit of competition among communities across the country to develop innovative solutions for energy efficiency.
 Since its launch in April, 2014, the GUEP has supported nearly 100 communities in energy-efficiency planning; has brought together federal agencies, global NGOs, and major corporations with community leaders in small to mid-sized municipalities from across America to plan new approaches to energy efficiency.
 The prize is spearheaded by Georgetown’s Program on Science in the Public Interest, the Georgetown Environment Initiative, and the McDonough School of Business Global Social Enterprise Initiative.

 Stakeholder Engagement for a Sustainable Campus

 Sustainability Planning: Georgetown University is planning for the long-term sustainability of the campus by creating a campus-wide plan for sustainable operations and integrating sustainability principles into ongoing university Master Planning.
 The participation of the entire campus community in these efforts is essential to achieving our shared vision.